B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/ExtractCgMLST.rst

-ExtractCgMLST - Determines the set of loci that constitute the core genome
+ExtractCgMLST - Determine the set of loci that constitute the core genome
 ==========================================================================

 Requirements to define a core genome MLST (cgMLST) schema
 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-cgMLST schemas are defined as the set of loci that are present in all  strains under analysis or, due to sequencing/assembly limitations, > 95% of strains analyzed.
+cgMLST schemas are defined as the set of loci that are present in all  strains under analysis or, due to sequencing/assembly limitations, >95% of strains analyzed.
 In order to have a robust definition of a cgMLST schema for a given bacterial species, a set of representative strains of the diversity of a given species should be selected.
 Furthermore, since cgMLST schema definition is based on pre-defined thresholds, only when a sufficient number of strains